 Art, Music & PE Specialist Faculty

-All students study art, music & PE with specialists as an integral part of the TIS curriculum.
+All students study art, music & PE with specialists as an integral part of the ISP curriculum.

 - From Porto Alegre, Brazil and Boston, Massachusetts

 - BA in Visual Arts, BA in Theater from College of Charleston

 - Masters in Teaching from Lewis and Clark College